deshartman/AgentPay/README.md

 - agent-pay-client
 - agent-pay-server

+NOTE: Version 3.0.1 of the NPM has breaking changes.
+Please ensure you have the new version after update

 ## Client

 The Client is a Vue frontend to show what could be built.
 This cab be ANY implementation and not just Vue.
 The main use is to use